Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 There were no other bags, just a case with a handgun inside.

-Santiago allegedly took the 9 mm handgun out of its case and fired at other travelers Friday afternoon, killing five people at the Fort Lauderdale airport.
-On Saturday, authorities revised the number of wounded to six after earlier saying eight.
+Santiago allegedly took the 9 mm handgun out of its case and fired at other travelers Friday afternoon, killing five people at the Fort Lauderdale airport in Florida.
+Saturday, authorities revised the number of wounded to six after earlier saying eight.

-A few months earlier Santiago reportedly had a mental evaluation after a bizarre visit to an FBI office in Alaska.
+A few months ago, Santiago reportedly had a mental evaluation after a bizarre visit to an FBI office in Alaska.

 Friday's shooting sent the airport terminal into chaos, with people scurrying for cover.
 They started running again when rumors of more gunshots and a possible second shooter spread through the busy airport.
 Almost 40 others would get hurt in the rushed evacuation after the attack.
 Some suffered sprains and bruises; others had broken bones.

-Here's what we know about the deadly shooting and what officials have said about the suspect:
+Here's what we know about the fatal shooting and what officials have said about the suspect:

 Who is Esteban Santiago?